-No. Action Timing 6.4.1 Continue to monitor housing supply to accorneeds of the community and unforeseen gro Short to medium 6.4.2 Investigate options to provide housing and a temporary employees involved in construction projects to enable access to services and corwell as social cohesion with the existing com on of renewable energy nmunity integration as Medium
+No. Action Timing 6.4.1 Continue to monitor residential and commercial land stock to determine whether rezoning is required to accommodate long term needs of the community and unforeseen growth pressures.
+6.4.2 Investigate options to provide housing and accommodation for temporary employees involved in construction of renewable energy projects to enable access to services and community integration as well as social cohesion with the existing communities.
+Ongoing